Team-Inventrix/EcoThaili-Main-Website-React-File/README.md

       If you got an error then search that error on what the error is saying and go discuss with other developer in [Discussion](https://github.com/orgs/Team-Inventrix/discussions/categories/q-a)

 ### Boom Ya 🚀, Its time to raise PR

-> [!IMPORTANT]
-> PR must be from branch where you have pushed your changes, to the base branch of our repository ie, main branch.

-> [!NOTE]
-> Make sure to consult the project's documentation or README for any specific instructions or requirements.
-> If you encounter any issues during setup or while running the application, refer to the project's issue tracker or seek help from the project maintainers.